dotnet/orleans/src/Documentation/Orleans-Streams/Streams-Why.md

 Users change their interests all the time, hence their subscriptions to specific streams of events come and go dynamically, thus **the streaming topology changes dynamically and rapidly**.
 On top of that, **the processing logic per user evolves and changes dynamically as well, based on user state and external events**.
 External events may modify the  processing logic for a particular user.
 For example, in a game cheating detection system, when a new way to cheat is discovered the processing logic needs to be updated with the new rule to detect this new violation.
 This needs to be done of course **without disrupting the ongoing processing pipeline**.
 Bulk data-flow stream processing engines were not build to support such scenarios.

-It goes almost without saying that such a system has to run on a number of network-connected machines, not on a signle node.
+It goes almost without saying that such a system has to run on a number of network-connected machines, not on a single node.
 Hence, the processing logic has to be distributed in a scalable and elastic manner across a cluster of servers.

 ### New Requirements